-From “Amok Time” to “Yesteryear” to the lush depiction of the planet Vulcan in the Star Trek feature films, nearly every Vulcan-centric episode of Discovery owes something to from other facets of Trek.
-But, arguably, the origin of the Vulcan culture as we understand it was best defined in an epic three-part episode of the prequel series Enterprise that probably doesn’t get the props it deserves.
+From “Amok Time” to “Yesteryear” to the lush depiction of the planet Vulcan in the Star Trek feature films, nearly every Vulcan-centric episode of Discovery pulls something from other facets of Star Trek.
+But, arguably, the origin of the Vulcan culture, as we understand it, was best defined in an epic three-part episode of the prequel series Star Trek: Enterprise that probably doesn’t get the props it deserves.

 The secret to doing this was simply making Vulcan culture seem real and, importantly, flawed.
 The knowledge that the Vulcans are a complicated race of people with as many pitfalls in their history as our own is one of the most important things about not only these characters, but the mythos of Star Trek in general.
-After all, Trek has proven time and again that there’s more to their recurring alien races than viewers initially perceive.
+After all, Star Trek has proven time and again that there’s more to their recurring alien races than viewers initially perceive.

-While some naysayers might complain that Enterprise changed the background the Vulcans too much, the reality is, the entire depiction of this culture in the series was brilliant because it added depth that was previously absent.
-Clearly, we have decades of fan devotion that prove that Vulcans were cool before Enterprise; but they were mostly cool when they were part of Starfleet.
+While some naysayers might complain that Enterprise changed the background the Vulcans too much, the reality is the entire depiction of this culture in the series was brilliant because it added depth that was previously absent.
+Clearly, we have decades of fan devotion that prove that Vulcans were cool before Enterprise but they were mostly cool when they were part of Starfleet.
 What Enterprise did was make the whole planet into a realistic political body, and that meant there was a diversity of different political viewpoints.
 In other words, Enterprise got rid of the concept of a stereotypical Vulcan, and showed, perhaps for the first time, how truly infinite and diverse this culture actually is.

 A good example of this is Robert Foxworthy as the war-mongering V’Las.
 When we meet him, V’las is hell-bent on wiping-out a religious sect of Vulcans called Syrrannites.
-He’s not doing this because it’s moral, but, because in his own twisted logic, he’s trying to frame the Syrrannites for the bombing of the Earth embassy.
+He’s not doing this because it’s moral but, because in his own twisted logic, he’s trying to frame the Syrrannites for the bombing of the Earth embassy.
 His people blew up the embassy, and he wants humans off Vulcan, so “logically” he needs a scapegoat.
-In a sense, V’las is the beginning of the logic extremists we see in Discovery; the biggest difference being those Vulcans don’t even bother framing people for their bombings.
-A kneejerk reaction would be to say that V’las doesn’t act like a real Vulcan.
-And yet, we know that Spock can smile as seen in “The Cage” and that his brother, Sybok, can belt out huge belly laughs and commit the crime of ‘grand-theft-starship.’
+In a sense, V’las is the beginning of the logic extremists we see in Star Trek: Discovery; the biggest difference being those Vulcans don’t even bother framing people for their bombings.
+A knee-jerk reaction would be to say that V’las doesn’t act like a real Vulcan.
+And yet, we know that Spock can smile as seen in “The Cage,” and that his brother, Sybok, can belt out huge belly laughs and commit the crime of ‘grand-theft-starship.’
 There’s an entire emotional spectrum for Vulcans, and this Enterprise puts all those feelings into harsh perspective.

 At this point, the Vulcans lack the faith to believe in the existence of Katras; the spirit of a Vulcan’s mind that is such an integral part of Spock’s journey in The Search for Spock, and Michael Burnham’s travails in “The Vulcan Hello,” “Battle at the Binary Stars,” and “Lethe.”
 In “Awakening,” we find out that Captain Archer is given the Katra of Surak — the spirit of the Vulcan who prevented his people from turning into the Romulans, or as they were known in ancient history, “those who marched beneath the raptor’s wings.”

-On the other side of all the corrupt politics is the young Vulcan, T’Pau, played in this episode by Kara Zediker, (previously famous as a much older woman played by Celia Lovsky in the TOS episode “Amok Time”).
-If you were to watch Enterprise before The Original Series (which is arguably a good way to do it) T’Pau becomes an amazing character who goes on a fairly revelatory journey.
+On the other side of all the corrupt politics is the young Vulcan T’Pau, played in this episode by Kara Zediker, (previously famous as the elder played by Celia Lovsky in the Star Trek: The Original Series episode “Amok Time”).
+If you were to watch Enterprise before TOS (which is arguably a good way to do it), T’Pau becomes an amazing character who goes on a fairly revelatory journey.
 In “Awakening,” T’Pau distrusts humans to the point of prejudice, but after a human, Captain Archer, is given the Katra of Surak, T’Pau comes around to the idea that humans probably are the ticket to a saner and more stable version of her planet.

-If you then fast-forward to Discovery, you find that everything about the Vulcan society Sarek, Amanda, and Michael are dealing with is still there.
+If you then fast-forward to Star Trek: Discovery, you find that everything about the Vulcan society Sarek, Amanda, and Michael Burnham are dealing with is still there.
 In “The Vulcan Hello,” we’re again reminded that Vulcans don’t fire warning shots, and in “Lethe,” a group of extremists uses terrorism as an act of xenophobia.
-Even though the planet Vulcan is a little more sophisticated and it's government less corrupt than it was during Enterprise, the planet Vulcan of Discovery is still dealing with the same old problems.
+Even though the planet Vulcan is a little more sophisticated and its government less corrupt than it was during Enterprise, the planet Vulcan of Discovery is still dealing with the same old problems.
 Fictionally, the Vulcans and humans are separate species, but in terms of social commentary, the moody Vulcans of both Enterprise and Discovery present a kind of dark mirror for our own political turmoils on planet Earth.
 Surak was able to stop all-out war thousands of years before the events of Enterprise, but extremists nearly take over the government in the 2150s.
 About 100 years later, Sarek is still dealing with highly prejudiced people on the one side, refusing to admit Michael to the Vulcan Expeditionary Group; and on the other side, he’s got logic extremists blowing up shuttle crafts and learning centers.